frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/projects/project-type.md

 **A Project Type is the classification of projects into different types to group similar kind of projects.**

 Internal Projects, External Projects could be examples of Project types and are already created in the system.
 You can choose to add more Project Types.
-This comes handy when you are reviewing the Projects, and you want to filter the informtion based on Project Types.
+This comes handy when you are reviewing the Projects, and you swant to filter the information based on Project Types.

 <img class="screenshot" alt="Project Template" src="{{docs_base_url}}/assets/img/project/projects-project-type1.png">